benjaminulmer/benjaminulmer.github.io/_projects/3dwind.md

 The multiresolution extension works by adding additional streamlines to the output of the base algorithm.
 Using the computed set of streamlines as the queue _L_, steps 3--7 are simply repeated with a smaller separation distance and minimum length.
 For this dataset, I found scaling the separation distance and minimum length by a factor of 0.8 for each successive resolution produced good results.
-In the application, several resolutions of streamlines are calculated as a pre-processing step, and the user can control the number of resolutions displayed during runtime.
+In the application, several resolutions of streamlines are calculated as a pre-processing step; then, the user can control the number of resolutions displayed during runtime.

 ### Acceleration
 Recall that the seeding algorithm requires finding the minimum distance between the streamline being integrated and every other streamline computed thus far.